Trishuli River

 The Trishuli River (त्रिशूली नदी) is one of the major tributaries of the Narayani River basin in central Nepal.
-The river is formed by the merger of the Kyirong Tsangpo and the Lende Khola originating in Gyirong County of Tibet, which join together near the Rasuwa Gadhi on the Nepal–Tibet border.
+The river is formed by the merger of the Gyirong Tsangpo (Kerung Khola) and the Lende Khola (Donglin Tsangpo) originating in Gyirong County of Tibet, which join together near the Rasuwa Gadhi on the Nepal–Tibet border.
 The valley of the river used to be the traditional trade route between the Kathmandu Valley and Tibet.

 Etymology

-The Trishuli is named after the trishula or trident of Shiva, the most powerful god in the Hindu pantheon, There is a legend that says high in the Himalayas at Gosaikunda, Shiva drove his trident into the ground to create three springs – which became the source of the Trishuli.
+The Trishuli is named after the trishula or trident of Shiva.
+There is a legend that says high in the Himalayas at Gosaikunda, Shiva drove his trident into the ground to create three springs – which became the source of the Trishuli.

 Course

-The sources of the Trishuli River lie in the Pekhu Kangri range (called Langtang Himal in Nepal) in the Kyirong County in Tibet.
-Two major rivers Kyirong Tsangpo (or Kerung Khola) and Lende Khola merge near the Rasuwa Fort at the Nepal border to form the Trishuli river.
-Kyirong Tsangpo has a large basin extending beyond the town of Dzongka and numerous streams forming it: Zarong chu, Gyang chu, Prongda chu, Ublung chu, Tsalung chu, Ragma chu etc. After Ragma, it passes through a lush green alpine "Kyirong Valley" (elevation 2700 m) with several villages and the Kyirong Town.
-Afterwards it enters a deep gorge before reaching the Rasuwa Fort.
-The last stretch of the river is used as part of the Nepal–China border.
+The sources of the Trishuli River lie in the Pekhu Kangri range (called Langtang Himal in Nepal) in Gyirong County in Tibet.
+Two major rivers, Gyirong Tsangpo (or Kerung Khola) and Lende Khola (or Donglin Tsangpo in Lhasa Tibetan), merge near Rasuwa Fort at the Nepal border to form the Trishuli River.
+A major tributary Langtang Khola joins near Syaphru (or Syapru Besi).
+Gyirong Tsangpo has a large basin extending beyond the town of Dzongka and numerous streams forming it: Zarong chu, Gyang chu, Prongda chu, Ublung chu, Tsalung chu, Ragma chu etc. After Ragma, it passes through the alpine "Gyirong Valley" (elevation 2700 m) with several villages and Gyirong Town.
+Thereafter, it enters a deep gorge before reaching Rasuwa Fort.
+This stretch of the river is part of the Nepal–China border.

-Lende Khola has two further tributaries originating in Langtang Himal, viz., Richong Chu and Chusumdo Tsangpo, the latter again forming part of the Nepal–China border.
+Lende Khola has two further tributaries originating in Langtang Himal, Richong Chu and Chusumdo Tsangpo, the latter again forming part of the Nepal–China border.

-Even though the Trishuli river is physically formed at the Rasuwa Fort, it is not officially called so at this stage.
-It is referred to by the generic name of "Bhot Koshi" ("the river from Tibet").
-It is called Trishuli Ganga after receiving the Trisuli Khola stream originating in Gosainkunda near Dhunche.
+Even though the Trishuli River is physically formed at Rasuwa Fort, at this stage it is referred to officially by the generic name of Bhote Koshi ("The river from Tibet").
+It is called Trishuli Ganga after receiving the Trishuli Khola stream originating in Gosainkunda near Dhunche.
 This would make Gosainkunda the official source of the river, and the river from Tibet a tributary.

-Tributaries Tadi Khola and Likhu Khola join Tishuli near the city of Bidur.
-The valleys of these rivers provide a link-up to Kathmandu via the pass of Badh Bhangyang.
+The tributaries Tadi Khola and Likhu Khola join the Trishuli near the city of Bidur.
+The valleys of these rivers provide a connection to Kathmandu via the pass of Badh Bhangyang.
 These valleys made up the traditional route between Kathmandu and Tibet.

-Proceeding further, Trishuli joins the Narayani River at Devghat.
-Narayani flows south-west into India and joins the Ganges.
+Proceeding further, the Trishuli joins the Narayani River at Devghat.
+The Narayani flows southwest into India and joins the Ganges, which enters the Bay of Bengal.

 Basin data

-More than 60 per cent of the total drainage basin of the Trishuli lies in Tibet with about 9 per cent being covered by snow and glaciers.
-85 per cent of its catchment area of 4640 km2 lies above 3000 m out of which 11 per cent lies above 6000 m.
+More than sixty percent of the total drainage basin of the Trishuli lies in Tibet with about nine percent being covered by snow and glaciers.
+Eighty-five percent of its catchment area of 4640 km2 lies above 3000 m out of which eleven percent lies above 6000 m.
 It has been regularly gauged at Betrawati at an elevation of 600 m.
 The average lowest and the melt season discharges of this river are close to average discharges recorded on the Narayani River.